pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <p>maxReplicas is the upper limit for the number of replicas to which the autoscaler can scale out.
-It cannot be less than minReplicas.</p>
+It cannot be less than minReplicas.
+Deprecated</p>
 </td>
 </tr>
 <tr>